 A lesson on solving problems with averages.
 It starts with a mini-whiteboard activity to recap averages before moving on to problems involving reverse mean and finding numbers that satisify conditions e.g. mean of 5, mode of 4.

-Foundation GCSE lesson on place value (Year 10).
+Foundation GCSE lesson on adding and subtracting decimals (Year 10).
 Includes:

 Key skills starter